 Now, imagine barriers preventing you from interacting in this digitally reliant world.
 You need to order groceries or supplies, and you can’t, because the e-commerce site isn’t accessible.
 You try to pay your utility bill and can’t; the website’s navigation isn’t set up logically.
 You can’t seem to sign up for unemployment assistance; the form isn’t accessible for you.
 You missed the latest emergency alert because your social media site doesn’t provide captions.
 This is what individuals with disabilities face daily — and we’re no small segment of the population.

-The Centers for Disease Control and Prevention estimates that 26-percent of the US adult population has some form of a disability.
+The Centers for Disease Control and Prevention estimates that 26 percent of the U.S. adult population has some form of disability.
 Sixty-one million Americans are unable to hear, or unable to see, or have mobility issues or cognitive challenges.
 Furthermore, a 2020 report revealed that of the million most popular web pages in today’s world, 98 percent presented accessibility barriers.
 That means one in every four adults is unable to seamlessly navigate the most popular online content.
 And with 12 million websites created every month, statistics indicate the problem is getting worse, not better, for individuals with disabilities.

-This type of unequal access wasn’t okay 30 years ago, and it shouldn’t be okay today.
+This type of unequal access wasn’t OK 30 years ago, and it shouldn’t be OK today.

 Today, I am the CEO of a company committed to creating an internet that is accessible for individuals of all abilities.
 I know that I’ve benefitted incredibly from the access that has been enabled in the physical world by the A.D.A., and because of those experiences for me and others like me, we won’t stop until we can confidently declare the online world is equally accessible.